GoogleCloudPlatform/php-docker/TRAVIS.md

     new forked repo.
 1. Go back to the [Travis](https://travis-ci.org/) home page, click on your repo, then click on `Settings`.
 1. Under Environment Variables, set `GOOGLE_PROJECT_ID` to the project id for the project you created or chose in step 2.
-Also set `E2E_TEST_VERSION` to a version name you want to use for e2e testing.
+Also set `TAG` to a version name you want to use for e2e testing.
+Put a service account json file in a GCS bucket with a secure permission and set `SERVICE_ACCOUNT_JSON` envvar to the path of the json file.
 1. Base-64 encode the json file you downloaded in step 5.
 On unix machines, this can be done with a command like
     `base64 -w 0 < my-test-bf4af540ca4c.json`.